sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/README.md

 # FinRAD: Financial Readability Assessment Dataset - 13,000+ Definitions of Financial Terms for Measuring Readability

 This repository contains 2 samples ([sample-1](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/data_sample_500.csv), [sample-2](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/data_sample_1500.csv)) from the dataset mentioned in the paper: **FinRAD: Financial Readability Assessment Dataset - 13,000+ Definitions of Financial Terms for Measuring Readability** (under review).
-In addition to this, data extraction & cleaning scripts, embeddings & labels of the full dataset and few starter examples are also present.
-To access the full dataset, please send a request by filling this [form](https://forms.gle/hze6qSPc84kuY3McA).
+In addition to this, data extraction & cleaning scripts and few starter examples are also present.
+The embeddings & labels of the full dataset are available in the ** folder.
+To access the raw version of the full dataset, please send a request by filling this [form](https://forms.gle/hze6qSPc84kuY3McA).
 We shall share the full dataset after this paper gets accepted.

 ## Metadata
 **Primary Columns:** <br>